 This article is part of Job Action Day 2011.

+Questions about some of the terminology used in this article?
+Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.
 Lisa Orrell, The Promote U Guru, is an in-demand Branding & Marketing Expert and Certified Success Coach with more than 20-years of experience.
 Recently she was voted one of the “Top 30 Most Influential Brand Gurus in the World,” and she is also the recipient of more than 75 awards for marketing excellence.
 Lisa’s clients include: Small business owners, coaches, consultants, entertainers, academics, speakers, and authors.
 Lisa is also the author of 3 popular business books and a professional speaker.
 And, based on her expertise, she has been interviewed by countless media, including: ABC, MSNBC, NPR, Wall Street Journal, The New York Times, Cosmo, China’s HerWorld Magazine, BNET.com, American Express’s OPENForum.com, and WomenEntrepreneur.com.
 For more info about Lisa, visit: PromoteUGuru.com.